eth-brownie/brownie/docs/api-network.rst

     * ``*args``: Contract constructor arguments.

-    You can optionally include a dictionary of :ref:`transaction parameters<transaction-parameters>` as the final argument.
+    You can optionally include a :py:class:`dict` of :ref:`transaction parameters<transaction-parameters>` as the final argument.
 If you omit this or do not specify a ``'from'`` value, the transaction will be sent from the same address that deployed the contract.

     If the contract requires a library, the most recently deployed one will be used.
 If the required library has not been deployed yet an `UndeployedLibrary <brownie.exceptions.UndeployedLibrary>` exception is raised.